Brussels Historical Churches Walking Tour (Self Guided), Brussels

 Tip:

-On the same street, at No. 55, you'll find Galerie Bortier, a covered market located near Mont des Arts.
-The beautiful neo-Renaissance building with a baroque facade is now home to a collection of antique bookstores.
-While most of the books are in French or Dutch, you may discover English books if you take the time to explore the shelves.
+On the same street, at No. 55, you'll find Galerie Bortier, a beautiful neo-Renaissance building with a baroque facade that is now home to a collection of antique bookstores, where you may also discover English books if you take the time to explore the shelves.

 Tip:

-On the same street, at No. 55, you'll find Galerie Bortier, a covered market located near Mont des Arts.
-The beautiful neo-Renaissance building with a baroque facade is now home to a collection of antique bookstores.
-While most of the books are in French or Dutch, you may discover English books if you take the time to explore the shelves.
+On the same street, at No. 55, you'll find Galerie Bortier, a beautiful neo-Renaissance building with a baroque facade that is now home to a collection of antique bookstores, where you may also discover English books if you take the time to explore the shelves.

-5) St Michael and St. Gudula Cathedral (must see)
+5) Cathedrale des Saints Michel et Gudule (St. Michael and St. Gudula Cathedral) (must see)

-There's no admission fee but there is a tiny fee if you want to see the archaeological site beneath the existing floors inside the building.
+Upon entering, be sure to pick up a leaflet providing information about the cathedral's history and details.
+Access is free, but a small fee is charged if you want to see the archaeological site beneath the existing floors inside the building.

-There's no admission fee but there is a tiny fee if you want to see the archaeological site beneath the existing floors inside the building.
+Upon entering, be sure to pick up a leaflet providing information about the cathedral's history and details.
+Access is free, but a small fee is charged if you want to see the archaeological site beneath the existing floors inside the building.

 6) Eglise Notre-Dame de Bon Secours (Church of Our Lady of Assistance)